srcterm/xSDF/README.md

 }
 ```

 The domain block defines the cartesian bounding box that the SDF will be evaluated over.
-Bounds are in the same length units as the STL geometry.
+Bounds are in the same length units as the geometry.
 The first/last face position on each axis is snapped to these exact bounds, regardless of the stretching method.

 #### `geometry`